fpigerre/blog/_posts/2014-05-24-writing-unit-tests-with-mockito.md

 However, using Mockito, I could check whether the ```addComma()``` method was actually executed, and with which arguments.
-I could then structure my test similar to the following:
+I could then structure my test similarly to the following:

     StringUtils stringUtils = mock(StringUtils.class);
     String string = "hello";